Frequently Asked Questions

 - How do I enroll?

-Use your myGate username and password to log in to Benefitfocus.
-You can also find the link on the Employee tab myGate in the Human Resources section.
+Log intomyGate to access the Benefitfocus portal on the Employee tab in the Human Resources section.
 Complete the acknowledgement within your To Do List and select Enroll Now to make your benefit elections.

 - If I don’t want to join Murray State’s health insurance plan, do I still need to complete